Branch points of split degenerate superelliptic curves I: construction of Schottky groups

 In order to satisfy the necesssary condition of being clustered in pairs, there must be at least $2$ even-cardinality clusters of $S$, and it is clear for purely combinatorial reasons that there cannot be more than $3$ even-cardinality clusters of $S$.
-In the case that there are $3$ even-cardinality clusters of $S$, the reduced convex hull $\Sigma_{S, 0}$ has exactly $3$ distinguished vertices, one corresponding to each cluster, each of valency $1$; by \Cref{cor valency}, the set $S$ is guaranteed to be good (when $p = 2$, this is in fact the genus-$2$ case of Kadziela's criterion; see \Cref{rmk kadziela} below).
+In the case that there are $3$ even-cardinality clusters of $S$, the reduced convex hull $\Sigma_{S, 0}$ has exactly $3$ distinguished vertices, one corresponding to each cluster, each of valency $1$; by \Cref{cor valency}, the set $S$ is guaranteed to be superelliptic (when $p = 2$, this is in fact the genus-$2$ case of Kadziela's criterion; see \Cref{rmk kadziela} below).

-In the case that there are only $2$ even-cardinality clusters and at least one cardinality-$3$ cluster, by \Cref{prop reduced convex hull}(c)(d), the reduced convex hull $\Sigma_{S, 0}$ has $4$ distinguished vertices and $2$ connected components, each of which has $2$ of the distinguished vertices with a single edge connecting them.
-Since each distinguished vertex has valency $1$, again by \Cref{cor valency} (or by combining Propositions \ref{prop components} and \ref{prop g = 1 converse}) the set $S$ is guaranteed to be good.
+In the case that there are only $2$ even-cardinality clusters and at least one cardinality-$3$ cluster, by \Cref{prop reduced convex hull}(d)(e), the reduced convex hull $\Sigma_{S, 0}$ has $4$ distinguished vertices and $2$ connected components, each of which has $2$ of the distinguished vertices with a single edge connecting them.
+Since each distinguished vertex has valency $1$, again by \Cref{cor valency} (or by combining Propositions \ref{prop components} and \ref{prop g = 1 converse}) the set $S$ is guaranteed to be superelliptic.
 (This is the third of the cases described in \cite[\S IX.2.5.3]{gerritzen2006schottky}, in which it is written that ``one finds examples where the group $\Gamma$ does not have the right properties''.